Drugs A - Z

 Generic Name: fluticasone-salmeterol | Brand Name: Advair

-What is this medicine?FLUTICASONE; SALMETEROL (floo TIK a sone; sal ME te role) inhalation is a combination of two medicines that decrease inflammation and help to open up the airways in your lungs.
-It is used to prevent the symptoms of COPD with chronic bronchitis and the symptoms of asthma.
-Do NOT use in an acute asthma attack.
+What is this medicine?FLUTICASONE; SALMETEROL (floo TIK a sone; sal ME te role) inhalation is a combination of two medicines that decrease inflammation and help to open up the airways of your lungs.
+It is used to treat COPD.
+This medicine is also used to treat asthma.
+Do NOT use for an acute asthma attack.
+Do NOT use for a COPD attack.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: